Two U.S. Navy ships pass through Taiwan Strait, opposing China

 Washington has no formal ties with Taiwan, but is bound by law to help it defend itself and is the island’s main source of arms.
 The Pentagon says Washington has sold Taiwan more than $15 billion in weaponry since 2010.

-China has been ramping up pressure to assert its sovereignty over the island, which it considers a breakaway province of “one China.”
+China has been ramping up pressure to assert its sovereignty over the island, which it considers a breakaway province of “one China”.

+Over the weekend, Taiwan’s ruling pro-independence Democratic Progressive Party suffered heavy losses in mayoral and county elections to the China-friendly Kuomintang, which has been welcomed by Beijing.

-Taiwan is only one of a growing number of flashpoints in the U.S.-China relationship, which also include a trade war, U.S. sanctions and China’s increasingly muscular military posture in the South China Sea.
+Taiwan is one of a growing number of flashpoints in the U.S.-China relationship, which also include a trade war, U.S. sanctions and China’s increasingly muscular military posture in the South China Sea, where the United States also conducts freedom of navigation patrols.

-Reporting by Idrees Ali; Editing by Susan Thomas
+Reporting by Idrees Ali; Additional reporting by Yimou Lee in Taipei and Ben Blanchard and Christian Shepherd in Beijing; Editing by Susan Thomas and Michael Perry